marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 #### Mitigation Steps
 - Call `toggleWhitelistTransfers` to turn on the `transfer()` whitelist
-- NOTE: This is currently a global flag, so this will turn on this check for everyone.
+- NOTE: This is a global flag, so this will turn on this check for *all* token holders of a given `PoaToken`.
 - Take the offending ETH address off of the whitelist
 - This effectively "freezes" the offender's assets
 - NOTE: This does not currently prevent the offender from receiving payouts